-With the ultimate aim of leveling institutional capacities and increasing the quality of provincial public services, we propose to revalue the benchmarking and propose proposals for its continuous implementation.

-In short, we are convinced that it is worthwhile to allocate resources to a benchmarking policy in the Province of Buenos Aires.
+or modernization tools.
+With the ultimate aim of leveling institutional capacities and increasing the quality of provincial public services, we propose to In short, we are convinced that it is worthwhile to allocate resources to a benchmarking policy in the Province of Buenos Aires.
 Because it is not only that we do not perceive inconveniences, but rather the opposite, we visualize important perspectives with its application.